sylvainbx/rust-book-fr/FRENCH/src/ch07-00-managing-growing-projects-with-packages-crates-and-modules.md

 Rust has a number of features that allow you to manage your code’s organization, including which details are exposed, which details are private, and what names are in each scope in your programs.
-These features, sometimes collectively referred to as the *module system*, and include:
+These features, sometimes collectively referred to as the *module system*, include:
 -->

 Rust a de nombreuses fonctionnalités qui vous permettent de gérer l'organisation